jadu/pulsar/docs/_components/datatable.md

 category: Components
 ---

 Datatables use the datatables.net plugin to provide a nice amount of functionality to your data.
 Pulsar's configuration includes plugins to make them responsive.
+Where possible you should refer to the [datatable documentation](https://www.datatables.net).

 ## Dependencies